10 Decision-Making Books for Leaders

 2. Decision Leadership

-The primary goal of leaders is to empower others.
+This book preaches that the primary goal of leaders is to empower others.
 Decision Leadership offers a fascinating view in which organizations are decision factories, and their leaders decision architects.
 Their job is to empower their people with the tools to hone their professional judgment, and make better decisions systematically.

 This book is crammed with overarching evidence-based tools, techniques, and frameworks for better decision-making.
 It builds on decades of real-world cases, and scientific literature like Thinking Fast and Slow, Nudge, and Predictably Irrational.